Point Checklist: A Coronado Beach Vacation Guide

 Where to stay

 Coronado Beach has a couple of hotels scattered in the area.
 Find one that works for you!
-Here is a map guide of some hotels you may want to check that is within your budget in Coronado Beach.
+Here is a map guide of some hotels you may want to check that are within your budget in Coronado Beach.

 You can even find some vacation rentals in your area.

-Tips/tricks for your Coronado beach vacation
+Tips/tricks for your Coronado Beach vacation

 • Arrive early because parking is tricky